You’re going about your work day as usual when you get a message from your boss:

 “Hey, can you give a presentation on [X] tomorrow?
 Thanks a ton!”

 Or procrastination got the better of you this week, and you’ve put off an assignment for class.
 Regardless of the situation, we’ve all had to pull together some slides at the last second for a presentation.
-Here are five tips to ace that last-minute presentation:
+Here are five last-minute presentation tips to help you:

 The first thing to keep in mind when presenting, in general, is that the slideshow is your guide for talking points.
 They organize your information and provide any necessary visual data for the presentation, and a good presentation keeps its slide text to a minimum.